Friday, 21 October 2011 09:14

 If you don't obtain a limited-entry cougar hunting permit this year, no problem—you can still hunt cougars in Utah.

-Permits to hunt cougars on harvest-objective units go on sale Nov.
-1.
+You can buy a permit to hunt cougars on harvest-objective units in Utah.
+Permits go on sale starting Nov.
+1, 2011.

 Photo by Lynn Chamberlain